HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 fate in your favor.
 When you make an ability check or a saving throw, you can use this feature to add a d 10 to your roll.
-You can do so after seeing the initial roll but before any of the roll’s effects occur.\
+You can do so after seeing the initial roll but before any of the roll’s effects occur.<br/>
-Once you use this feature, you can’t use it again until you finish a short or long rest.\
+Once you use this feature, you can’t use it again until you finish a short or long rest.<br/>
 ##### Fiendish Resilience
 Starting at 10th level, you can choose one damage type when you finish a short or long rest.
 You gain resistance